jeroenhe/elasticsearch-docker-cluster/README.md

 Make sure you provide docker with enough memory, before you run it with `docker-compose up -d`.

-Confirm that elasticsearch is healthy (after a little while) by visiting on of the following:
+Confirm that elasticsearch is healthy (after a little while) by visiting one of the following links from your browser or a tool like curl or httpie:

 Elastic search nodes: